arjunguha/compsci220-scala/website/reading/images/index.md

 For the first few assignments, you will use a simply library that we've developed for this course.
-The library has some basic data structures, some testing code, and functions to draw and animates images.
+The library has some basic data structures, some testing code, and functions to draw and animate images.
 In a few weeks, we'll start using professional libraries.

 Import these libraries by adding import statements at the top